American comic book: Superheroes and the Golden Age

 Dell's comic books accounted for a third of all North American sales in the early 1950s.
 Its 90 titles averaged a circulation of 800,000 copies per title for every issue, with Walt Disney's Comics and Stories peaking at a circulation of three million a month in 1953.
 Eleven of the top 25 bestselling comic books at the time were Dell titles.
-Out of 40 publishers active in 1954, Dell, Atlas (i.e. Marvel), DC and Archie were the major players in volume of sales.
-By this point, former big-time players Fawcett and Fiction house had ceased publishing.
+Out of 40 publishers active in 1954, Dell, Atlas (i.e. Marvel), DC, and Archie were the major players in volume of sales.
+By this point, former big-time players Fawcett and Fiction House had ceased publishing.

 Circulation peaked in 1952 when 3,161 issues of various comics were published with a total circulation of about one billion copies.
 After 1952, the number of individual releases dropped every year for the rest of the decade, with the biggest falls occurring in 1955–56.
 The rapid decline followed the introduction of the Comics Code Authority in the wake of Senate hearings on juvenile delinquency, which, ignoring the social problems caused by the wars of 1939–45 and 1950–52, sought to blame those problems solely on comics.
 While there was only a 9% drop in the number of releases between 1952 and 1953, circulation plummeted by an estimated 30–40%.
 The cause of the decrease is not entirely clear.
 Television had begun to provide competition with comic books, but there was also a rise in conservative values with the election in 1952 of Dwight Eisenhower.
 The Comics Code Authority, a self-censoring body founded to curb the juvenile delinquency alleged to be due to the crime and horror comics, has often been targeted as the culprit, but sales had begun to drop the year before it was founded.
 The major publishers were not seriously harmed by the drop in sales, but smaller publishers were killed off: EC (the prime target of the CCA) stopped publishing crime and horror titles, which was their entire business, and were forced out of the market altogether, turning to magazine publishing instead.
 By 1960, output had stabilized at about 1,500 releases per year (representing a greater than fifty percent decline since 1952).

 The dominant comic book genres of the post-CCA 1950s were funny animals, humor, romance, television properties, and Westerns.
-Detective, fantasy, teen and war comics were also popular, but adventure, superheroes, and comicstrip reprints were in decline, with Famous Funnies seeing its last issue in 1955.
+Detective, fantasy, teen, and war comics were also popular, but adventure, superheroes, and comic strip reprints were in decline, with Famous Funnies seeing its last issue in 1955.